DyerlabTeaching/Graphics-That-Do-Not-Suck/README.md

 ## Recorded Content

-Here is some recorded content from previous verions of this lecture.
+Here is some recorded content from previous versions of this lecture.

 ### Basic Graphics